Questions we hear

 How do I choose a visual system?

-Avotec has two choices: projectors and fiber optic glasses (goggles).
-Projectors are the least expensive, easiest to use, and will probably satisfy the needs of most users.
-Fiber optic glasses are the most expensive, and are need only for binocular visual presentations.
+Avotec offers two choices: projectors and fiber optic glasses (goggles).
+Projectors are less expensive, easier to use, and will probably satisfy the needs of most users.
+Fiber optic glasses are more expensive, and are needed only for binocular visual presentations.
+Contact us to configure the perfect system for your needs and budget.

 Why buy from Avotec?